Sheila Anderson-Masse - Grade 9 Advisor; French Teacher, Middle School & High School

 Stan earned his Bachelor of Music at McGill University where he also studied conducting, piano performance and recording.
 While living in Montreal, he enjoyed a career as an accompanist, educator, conductor and performer.
 Since moving to Ontario in 1997, Stan has focused on maintaining his private piano studio and working as a classical music recording engineer.

-Lynn McMurray - Music & Choir Teacher, Lower School & High School
+Lynn Featherstone - Music & Choir Teacher, Lower School & High School

 Lynn was raised in Cambridge, Ontario, where she started piano lessons at age 6, beginning a life-long pursuit in musicianship – as a choral singer, soloist and conductor.
 At the University of Toronto she completed both her Bachelor of Music in Music Education in Voice Studies and her Masters in Music Education.
 Lynn is an alto with the Elmer Iseler Singers, a 20-voice fully professional choral ensemble that performs across North America, and for over a decade Lynn has been an alto soloist at Fairlawn Avenue United Church.
 Lynn was formerly Associate Conductor for the Bach Children’s Chorus, under conductor Linda Beaupré, as well as a music teacher at Crescent School in North Toronto.